wintelestr/Soil-Conditions/README.md

-This is our capstone project team's GitHub repository, which is a software for soil condition inversion calculation based on pygimli and pybert, including the source code and program documentation for the project development.
+This is our capstone project team's GitHub repository, which is a software for soil condition inversion calculation based on pygimli and pybert, includes the source code and program documentation for the project development.

 ## Environment Configuration
 Instructions for configuring the environment for Soil Condition Visualization: